otvin/chess/README.md

 (albeit more complex) game rules.

 * Legal move generation, validated with perft tests from multiple positions
-* Minimax search with Alpha Beta pruning
+* Minimax search with Alpha Beta pruning (Implemented now as "Negamax," same math, less code.)
 * Move ordering heuristic - in this case moves that capture are searched first, in "MVV-LVA" (Most valuable victim minus least valuable attacker), then moves that check, then other moves.
 * Static evaluation function - [shamelessly stolen from here.](https://chessprogramming.wikispaces.com/Simplified+evaluation+function)
 * Use of an alternative GUI.
 Our TA's wrote a GUI for our checkers game, and we just built the brains.
 For this project, I added support for [Xboard](https://www.gnu.org/software/xboard/).